apgoetz/pl011_qemu/README.md

 # EXAMPLES

 To run the examples, you will need an arm QEMU.
 An example can be seen below:

+In order to run these examples, your cargo runner should be set to something like: `qemu-system-arm -cpu cortex-m3 -machine lm3s6965evb -nographic -semihosting -serial mon:stdio -kernel `

 _The classic example_